AndrewSchenck/flask-restful-proxy/README.md

 # flask-restful-proxy
-A slightly more feature-full HTTP Proxy using Flask and Requests.
+A caching / streaming HTTP Proxy using Flask and Requests.

-I've seen some patterns out there for doing request proxying through flask, but my use-case required something a little bit more complicated, and this is what I've come up with.
+I've seen some patterns out there for doing request proxying through Flask, but my use-case required something a little bit more complicated, and this is what I've come up with.

 The APIRequestProxy object takes a simple dictionary which